mridhas/reddot/README.md

 make build
 sudo make install
 ```
-(Make sure to run the build target and as non-root user, since inkscape may fail else.)
+(Make sure to run the build target as non-root user, since inkscape may fail else.)

 Enable the cursor from the DE's settings.
 That's it.